(All fields required)

 Meinzen-Derr J, Lim LH, Choo DI, Buyniski S, Wiley S. Pediatric hearing impairment caregiver experience: impact of duration of hearing loss on parental stress.
 Int J Pediatr Otorhinolaryngol.
 2008 Nov;72(11):1693-703.
 Meinzen-Derr J, Wiley S, Creighton J, Choo D. Auditory Skills Checklist: clinical tool for monitoring functional auditory skill development in young children with cochlear implants.
 Ann Otol Rhinol Laryngol.
 2007 Nov;116(11):812-8.
 Wiley S, Choo D, Meinzen-Derr J, Hilbert L, Greinwald J. GJB2 mutations and additional disabilities in a pediatric cochlear implant population.
 Int J Pediatr Otorhinolaryngol.
 2006 Mar;70(3):493-500.

-Ivy M. Flynn, MSW, LSW Social Worker, Division of Otolaryngology
+Ivy M. Flynn, MSW, LSW Social Worker, Division of Pediatric Otolaryngology - Head and Neck Surgery

 Jareen K. Meinzen-Derr, PhD